 The latter is what you might see people doing in the park.
 Although tai chi can also be practiced as meditation, almost all forms widely available are NOT directly connected with a meditation tradition.
 So if you practice tai chi, you will want to be aware of these distinctions.

-Since the Wu Style Tai Chi Instructor Training is coming soon, I thought it would be useful to talk about tai chi and how it connects with emotional well being and specifically the Taoist meditation tradition.
+I thought it would be useful to talk about tai chi and how it connects with emotional well being, and specifically the Taoist meditation tradition.

 Tai chi done for martial arts or health may have meditative aspects because, well, that is the nature of tai chi.
 Then, there is tai chi that is part of a more complete system that leads to meditation, which is almost completely unknown in the West.